 During salvage operations, MOFB coordinated communication with Ameren to address trespass and fencing issues affecting adjoining landowners.
 MOFB supported legislation enacted in 2018 to require DNR to provide fencing for landowners if the proposed trail is built as a state park.

 During public meetings in October 2018, DNR presented updated cost estimates and potential scenarios for proceeding with sections of the proposed trail depending upon the availability of private and/or public funding.
+In 2019, an agreement was finalized with stipulations pertaining to financing.

 We believe no new land should be acquired or agreements entered into to use for state parks unless maintenance of existing state parks is adequately funded.